 Teams often rely on third-party frameworks like Log4J, Logback, and tinylog for Java log management.
 These frameworks use the java.util.logging API to simplify the application development process.
 However, once the application moves into production, it becomes challenging to manage logs generated via these applications.

-Developers often have to maintain and manage their own servers for logging, which can distract them from their real work.
-Furthermore, the above-mentioned frameworks do not offer any help in the monitoring and analysis of java logs.
-That’s why a cloud-based log management service like SolarWinds® Loggly® is preferred for centralized management of logs.
-Loggly makes it possible for you to stream logs from your Java-based projects and analyze them along with other application and infrastructure logs, in a unified manner.
+Developers have to maintain and manage their servers for logging, distracting them from their actual work.
+Furthermore, the frameworks don’t typically offer help in monitoring and analyzing Java logs.
+A cloud-based log management service like SolarWinds Logglyis a common approach for centralized log management.
+Loggly makes it possible for you to stream logs from your Java-based projects and analyze them along with other application and infrastructure logs in a unified manner.

-To analyze production logs in distributed setups where log volumes can multiply rapidly, you need tools that can improve log management and analysis with automation.
-For instance, Loggly can parse partial and multi-line stack traces automatically.
+To analyze production logs in distributed setups where log volumes can multiply rapidly, you need monitoring tools built to scale and deliver reliable log management and analysis.
+For instance, Loggly can parse logs automatically.